cdelgehier/oio-docs/doc/source/user-guide/openiocli.rst

     +-----+------------------------------------------+------+----------------------------------+

 ``Pos`` integer represents the position of the given chunk in the object.
-In case of replication, you can have multiple chunks at the same position (3 times replication mode in this example).
+In case of replication, you can have multiple chunks at the same position (3 x replication mode in this example).

-``Id`` is the url to access to the given chunk.
+``Id`` is the URL to access to the given chunk.

-``Size`` is the actual size of the given chunk.
+``Size`` is the size of the given chunk.

 ``Hash`` is the hash of the given chunk.